yhkim8505/SOAP3-swap/README.md

 > MatchScore (default 1), MismatchScore (default -2), GapOpenScore (default -3), GapExtendScore (default -1), swap (default -1):

-These four parameters are the scorings of single match, single mismatch, gap opening, gap extension, and single swap in the dynamic programming module.
+These five parameters are the scorings of single match, single mismatch, gap opening, gap extension, and single swap in the dynamic programming module.
 MatchScore can be any integer greater than or equal to 1; the other scores can be any integers in the range [-10,-1].